alainman-krh/InfoShare-HobbyElectronics/FormFactors.md

 <!----------------------------------------------------------------------------->
 **Metro**: Arduino (classic)-compatible form-factor (Ada-branded)
 - Big compared to what is considered practical Today.
-- That said: some people will prefer the larger size - especially on the prototyping side of things.
-- Due to their larger size: "Metro" probably qualifies more like a proper prototyping/development board than simple "breakout boards". meant to provide practical "macro-scale" breakouts (or "boardlets") for manual assembly of products.
+- Due to their larger size: Makers might view "Metro" boards more as prototyping/development platforms than "macro-scale breakout+ boards".

 Feather: One format to rule them all!
 - Adafruit's attempt at making a relatively compact, standard form factor.